scuttlebutt-eu/important-documents/proposal-membership.md

 The other disjoint groups shall create new consortiums with different names.

+### Member removal

+We don't wish to enact this, but in exceptional situations we may have to remove a member.
+The process we shall use is: (1) some member proposes the removal of a specific member, (2) all members except the removable member have one week to vote in `y`/`w`/`!`/`?` style to officially decide on removing or not, (3) during this one week, the removable member cannot themselves propose to remove another member, but otherwise have normal membership rights.

 ### Recognizing Past Members

 Recognition is based on mutual consent: